putman10/Hair-Salon/README.md

 | As an employee, I need to be able to add new clients to a specific stylist.
 I should not be able to add a client if no stylists have been added | add new clients | client assigned stylist if stylists exist |
 | Client can be deleted from the system | delete client | click on delete button |

+* As an employee, I need to be able to add new clients to a specific stylist.
+I should not be able to add a client if no stylists have been added.
+* As an employee, I need to be able to delete stylists (all).
+* As an employee, I need to be able to delete clients (all).
+* As an employee, I need to be able to add a specialty and view all specialties that have been added.
+* As an employee, I need to be able to add a specialty to a stylist.
+* As an employee, I need to be able to click on a specialty and see all of the stylists that have that specialty.
+* As an employee, I need to see the stylist's specialties on the stylist's details page.
+* As an employee, I need to be able to add a stylist to a specialty.

 ## Setup on OSX